harveypitt/sandhack/src/components/llm_analysis/README.md

 # LLM Contextual Analysis Agent

-This component uses OpenAI's o3 vision model to analyze drone images and generate structured descriptions of scenes, focusing on landmarks and features that can aid in relocalization.
+This component uses OpenAI's GPT-4o vision model to analyze drone images and GPT-3.5 Turbo to generate structured descriptions of scenes, focusing on landmarks and features that can aid in relocalization.

 ## Setup